 Ray Walser discusses the Latin American drug debate on PBS.

-The Douglas and Sarah Allison Center for Foreign Policy Studies at The Heritage Foundation has established itself as one of the world’s most respected public policy institutes that is dedicated to advancing security, prosperity, and liberty.
+The Douglas and Sarah Allison Center for Foreign and National Security Policy at The Heritage Foundation has established itself as one of the world’s most respected public policy institutes that is dedicated to advancing security, prosperity, and liberty.
 Its scholars are widely recognized and sought after for their analysis and recommendations on a wide range of important issues dealing with foreign affairs, national security and defense, homeland security, terrorism, missile defense, public diplomacy, and U.S. interests in Central and Eastern Europe, Latin America, the Middle East, and Africa.
 Highlights include producing and premiering around the nation and overseas the first Heritage high-definition documentary, 33 Minutes: Protecting America in the New Missile Age; hosting annual speaker series for defense issues such as the Chiefs of Staff series and Protect America Month, featuring such prominent people as Admiral Mike Mullen, General David Petraeus, and Newt Gingrich; and publishing The Patriot Act Reader,Nuclear Games: An Exercise Examining Stability and Defenses in a Proliferated World, a chart book of data on the State of the U.S. Military, and Homeland Security 3.0: Building a National Enterprise to Keep America Safe, Free, and Prosperous

 The Heritage Foundation is the nation’s most broadly supported public policy research institute, with hundreds of thousands of individual, foundation and corporate donors.
 Heritage, founded in February 1973, has a staff of 275 and an annual expense budget of $82.4 million.